Climate of Seattle: Precipitation

 Annually, total precipitation averages 39.3 in, with winter being the wettest season and July the driest month.
 At Sea-Tac, rain has fallen in every month since records began there in January 1945, previously in the Seattle City area, the July's of 1896 and 1922 reported no precipitation.
 Long stretches of little precipitation can occur.
 No measurable precipitation, greater than 0.01 in, fell between June 18 and August 13, 2017.
 The city also sees snow, primarily in winter, but sometimes in the late autumn and early spring.
 Snowfall averages 6.3 in per year but is highly variable between winter seasons.
 The most rainfall in 24 hours was 5.02 in on October 20, 2003, and the most snowfall was 21.5 in on February 2, 1916.
 Seattle typically receives some snowfall on an annual basis but heavy snow is rare.
 Average annual snowfall, as measured at Sea-Tac Airport, is 6.3 in.
 From winter season to winter season, amounts can be extremely variable.

 Due to local variations in microclimate, Seattle also receives significantly lower precipitation than some other locations west of the Cascades.
 Around 80 mi to the west, the Hoh Rain Forest in Olympic National Park on the western flank of the Olympic Mountains receives an annual average precipitation of 142 in.
 60 mi to the south of Seattle, the state capital Olympia, which is out of the Olympic Mountains' rain shadow, receives an annual average precipitation of 50 in.
 The city of Bremerton, about 15 mi west of downtown Seattle on the other side of the Puget Sound, receives 56.4 in of precipitation annually.

 One of many exceptions to Seattle's reputation as a damp location occurs in El Niño years, when marine weather systems track as far south as California and less than the usual precipitation falls in the Puget Sound area.
+However, the El Nino of 2015-2016 caused an increase in rainfall.
 Since the region's water comes from mountain snow packs during the dry summer months, El Niño winters can not only produce substandard skiing but can result in water rationing and a shortage of hydroelectric power the following summer.